 Gilwa died on 15 July 2017 after he was stabbed in Town 2, Khayelitsha.
-Gilwa had left Kilombo Village, where he had been staying to rescue his friend who had been implicated in a conflict.
-Upon leaving the place of conflict, he together with two of his friends were chased by seven knife wielding men.
+Gilwa had left Kilombo Village, where he had been staying to rescue his friend who had been involved in an altercation.
+Upon leaving the place of conflict, he together with two of his friends were chased by seven knife-wielding men.
 He died upon arrival at Khayelitsha District Hospital.

 Gilwa stayed in Kilombo Village in Khayelitsha from April after he had been suspended at UFS for 9 months his involvement in the burning of CR Swart’s statue at the university and the Varsity Cup Shimlas Park incident where black and white came to blows after Fees Must Fall activists invaded the pitch during halftime in February 2016.

 Gilwa had been involved in a land occupation in Town 2, Khayelitsha.

 The funeral service was held at Ezibeleni Community Hall, just a few away meters from the Gilwa home.